Gh0stAn0n/vpnip/README.md

 (for OpenVPN alternatives please check the link in the above section)

-to enable tun0, you must download OpenVPN by typing:
+to enable tun0, you must download a VPN.

+install OpenVPN by typing:

 └─$ sudo apt install openvpn